MassimoBelfioreCode/MassimoBelfioreCode/README.md

 I'm a Computer Science student from Catania with a strong interest in Site Reliability Engineering, Cloud Engineering, Distributed Systems, and Generative AI.
-I enjoy working on systems that are reliable, scalable and well-designed,
-and I’m motivated by the idea of using technology to improve real-world services,
+I enjoy working on systems that are reliable, scalable and well-designed, and I’m motivated by the idea of using technology to improve real-world services,
 especially in healthcare and media platforms.
+I'm also happy when I deal with the Iron (il ferro).

 Skills & Technologies
 Languages: Python, C++, Java, PHP, C, C#, SQL